SkoolNotes/Taproot/2020ENG201/KBHoDEssay.md

 shoes...?

-###### Thesis: Conrad uses ironic imagery in the heart of darkness to convey the unreliability of ideas.
+###### Thesis: Conrad uses ironic imagery in the heart of darkness to convey
+ our dangerous attachment to ideas.

+the unreliability of ideas.